Learn how organizations are finding personnel benefits from changing how they deal with errors.

 Organizations are finding personnel benefits from changing how it deals with error.

 Beth Kaye had read enough about communication and resolution programs to understand the benefits they afforded patients in cases of harm events and to realize that’s how they were being promoted.

-As director offor the , however, she was surprised by the level of interest from providers when the commission began its .
+As director of Early Discussion and Resolution for the Oregon Patient Safety Commission , however, she was surprised by the level of interest from providers when the commission began its Oregon Collaborative on Communication and Resolution Programs .
 Much of that interest was for the extensive peer support it afforded the clinicians.